mlab817/faqs/src/bureau-of-animal-industry/what-are-the-government-strategies-in-managing-containing-and-controlling-economically-important-dis.md

 ---
  title: What are the government strategies in managing, containing and controlling Economically Important Diseases?

-tags: ["government","strategies","managing","containing","controlling","economically","important","diseases"]

  ---

-### Bureau of Animal Industry
+## Bureau of Animal Industry

-## What are the government strategies in managing, containing and controlling Economically Important Diseases?
+# What are the government strategies in managing, containing and controlling Economically Important Diseases?

  - Continuous implementation of surveillance systems in the early detection and warnings of local and foreign animal diseases and regulation of animal facilities and products.